moccalotto/stringy/README.md

 public function limit(int $length)

 /**
- * Convert the content string into an array of words.
- *
- * Note that this method will not correctly split kanji, thai, braille, and
- * other scripts where words are not necessarily clearly bounded.
- *
- * @return Stringy[]
- */
-public function words() : array

-/**
  * Turn the normally worded (or snakeCased) string into a StudlyCasedVersionOfItself.
  *
  * @return Stringy